Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 Transfer learning is not just a topic for deep learning research; it also deals with issues like [concept drift](https://arxiv.org/pdf/2004.05785.pdf) and [multi-task learning](https://arxiv.org/pdf/2009.09796.pdf).
 Transfer learning, however, is often used in deep learning due to the substantial resources needed to train deep learning models or the big and difficult datasets that deep learning models are trained on.
 Only general model characteristics that were learnt from the initial task can be used for transfer learning in deep learning.
 Transfer learning is frequently used in computer vision and natural language processing applications like [sentiment analysis](https://arxiv.org/ftp/arxiv/papers/2006/2006.03541.pdf) because to the enormous amount of CPU power that is needed.

 Layered architectures used in deep learning systems enable the learning of various features at various layers.
-Higher-level characteristics are compiled at the network's outermost layers, and as we move deeper into the network, they get more precise.
+Higher-level characteristics are compiled at the network's outermost layers, and as the network gets deeper, they get more precise.

 To obtain the final output, these layers are eventually linked to the final layer, which is often a completely connected layer in the case of supervised learning.
 This makes it possible to use well-known pre-trained networks, such as the [Oxford VGG Model](https://www.robots.ox.ac.uk/~vgg/research/very_deep/), [Google Inception Model](https://cloud.google.com/tpu/docs/inception-v3-advanced), and [Microsoft ResNet Model](https://www.microsoft.com/en-us/research/blog/microsoft-vision-model-resnet-50-combines-web-scale-data-and-multi-task-learning-to-achieve-state-of-the-art/) for additional tasks without relying on their last layer as a fixed feature extractor.